 individuals to serve on the District’s technical advisory committee in compliance with Minn.
 Stat. § 103D.337.

-Appoint managers to serve on standing committees of the Board of Managers.
+managers to serve on standing committees of the District.

-Reviews the District’s fee and permit security schedules and authorize such revisions as the Board of Managers deems appropriate.
+Review the District’s fee and permit security schedules and authorize such revisions as the Board deems appropriate.

-Reviews and, as necessary, directs the preparation of updates to its Governance Manual.
+Review and, as necessary, direct the preparation of updates to its Governance Manual.

 Elect from among its members the following officers: president, vice president, secretary and treasurer.

-The District annually publishes a newsletter or other watershed-wide communication that explains the District’s programs, lists the members of the Board of Managers and notes District contact information, by Minn.per Minnesota Statutes section 103B.227, subdivision 4.
-The District will maintain this information on its website as well.
+Not later than [ ] the District shall prepare and publish an annual newsletter or other watershed-wide communication that explains the District’s programs, lists the members of the Board and notes District contact information, and other information required by Minn.
+Stat. § 103B.227, subdivision 4 and applicable rules and regulations.
+The District will also maintain this information on its website.

-The District annually audits its accounts and expenditures, per Minn.
+During the first fiscal quarter, the District will engage a duly qualified audit firm to audit the District’s books and accounts as required by Minn.
 Stat. § 103D.355, subd.
 1.

-The District annually submits to the Board of Water and Soil Resources a financial, activity and audit report each year by May 1 (within 120 days of the end of the District’s fiscal year ,), per Minn.
-Stat. §103B.231, subdivision 14, and Minnesota Rules 8410.0150, subpart 1, and submits to the Office of the State Auditor an audit report by May 1 each year (within 120 days of the end of the District fiscal year), per Minnesota Rules 8410.0150, subpart 1.
+Not later than June 30 of each year the District shall have prepared and submit to the Board of Water and Soil Resources a financial activity and audit report for the preceding year, per Minn.
+Stat. §103B.231, subdivision 14, and Minnesota Rules 8410.0150, subpart 1

+Not later than June 30 of each year, the District shall submit to the Office of the State Auditor an audit report n per Minnesota Rules 8410.0150, subpart 1.

-Each February, the District administrator shall prepare and submit to the Board of Managers an end-of-year report on the financial performance of the District for the preceding year as compared to the budget.
+Each February, the administrator, Treasurer and accountants shall prepare and submit to the Board of Managers an end-of-year report on the financial condition of the District for the preceding year as required by and in accordance with generally accepted governmental accounting principles and applicable Minnesota law, including but not limited to the following which shall be in substantially the form set forth in Appendix [ ] hereto:

+Statement of net Position, Statement of Activities,

+Balance sheet for Governmental Funds,

+Reconciliation of the Balance Sheet to the Statement of Net Position Governmental Funds

+Statement of Revenues, Expenditures and Changes in Fund Balances Governmental Funds

+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities, Governmental Funds

+Statement of Revenues, Expenditures and Changes in Fund Balances -Budget and Actual 509 Plan Implementation Fund

+Notes to the Financial Statements

-The District administrator annually prepares, in July, a report to the board on the status of fund balances in relation to the Fund Balance Policy.
+Each July, the administrator shall prepare, a report on the status of fund balances in relation to the Fund Balance Policy as of December 31 of the preceding calendar year and shall submit such report to the Board at the Board’s August meeting.

-The administrator, as the Data Practices Act responsible authority, reviews in July each year the District’s DPA policy and associated protocols to ensure harmony with current law, in accordance with Minn.
+Each July, the administrator, as the Data Practices Act (DPA) “responsible authority,” shall review the District’s DPA policy and associated protocols to ensure compliance in accordance with Minn.
 Stat. §13.05, subd.
-1.
+1 and shall deliver such report to the Board at its August meeting.

-The administrator annually assesses in July each year whether the District has abandoned property and returns abandoned property, if any, in accordance with the schedule in the Policy for Management of Permit Fees, Permit Securities and Abandoned Property.
+Each July, the administrator shall assess whether the District has abandoned property and returns abandoned property, if any, in accordance with the schedule in the Policy for Management of Permit Fees, Permit Securities and Abandoned Property included as an Appendix [ ] hereto and shall submit such reports to the Board at the Board’s August meeting for the Board’s review.